-JIA is caused by the body’s immune system attacking its own cells – much like other types of arthritis such as rheumatoid arthritis.
-It is not currently known why JIA develops (hence the name!) but there is evidence to suggest that genetic history may make you more vulnerable – though it is not considered to be a hereditary disease.
-Certain environmental factors (like viruses or bacteria) can trigger the disease to activate.
+JIA is caused by the body’s immune system attacking its own cells, much like other types of arthritis such as rheumatoid arthritis.
+It is not currently known why JIA develops (hence the term ‘idiopathic’, meaning a spontaneous or unknown cause) but there is evidence to suggest that genetic history may make you more vulnerable.
+Even so, JIA is not considered to be a hereditary disease.
+Certain environmental factors (like viruses or bacteria) can also trigger the disease to activate.

 There are many different types of JIA, each with different symptoms, prognosis and progression.
 Some of these types can be outgrown so the symptoms do not continue into adulthood.
 The most common types include: